Join us on Facebook!

 A solution that pleasantly works out of the box.

-Record a video of your desktop - and whatever happens on it - is almost dead simple with FFmpeg.
-I'm using one of the latest versions (as of this writing), 2.7.2 on Debian Testing.
+Record a video of your desktop — and whatever happens on it — is almost dead simple with FFmpeg.
+I'm using one of the latest versions (as of this writing), 4.1.6 on a Linux box (Debian).
 I will also be using PulseAudio as the audio framework and x11grab for capturing the video part.

 The generic command: